Digital Photography (ages 14-18)

 *Due to concerns surrounding the spread of the Coronavirus/COVID-19, M.E will be held online using Zoom.
 Students will need access to digital tools in order to participate.

 Teen Programming at THE POINT CDC promotes active healing.
 THE POINT programs are mission-driven, transformative, asset-based, leadership bound, safe and caring.
 Young adults from 13-21 years old can register for one or multiple free workshops throughout the year leading towards college and professional careers in the arts, activism, education and more.

-For more info on THE POINT's Teen Programs and how to sign up to be a part of the fun, email Isabel Figueroa at email@example.com or call (718) 542-4139.
+For more info on THE POINT's Teen Programs and how to sign up to be a part of the fun, email Freddy Sanchez at firstname.lastname@example.org or call (718) 542-4139 X.129.